Diffusivity dependence of the transition path ensemble: Gaussian mixture approximation of the transition path ensemble

 where $Y(t)\in\mathbb{R}^{d\times x}$ with components $Y_{ij}(t)=y_{i}^{(j)}(t)$, where the $\mathbf{y}^{(j)}(t)$ are solutions to the $d$ second-order ODEs with initial conditions}}

-\textit{\emph{and where the matrix $Y_{0}(t)\in\mathbb{R}^{d\times d}$ is defined similarly, but with $\mathcal{L}$ in Eq. \ref{eq:GY theorem} replaced with $\mathcal{L}_{0}$.}}
+\textit{\emph{and where the matrix $Y_{0}(t)\in\mathbb{R}^{d\times d}$ is defined similarly, but with $\mathcal{L}$ in Eq.}}~\textit{\emph{\eqref{eq:GY theorem} replaced with $\mathcal{L}_{0}$.}}

-In the case of gradient dynamics, where $\mathcal{H}$ takes the form in Eq. \ref{eq:Q operator gradient}, the GYT can be readily applied by setting $P(t)=-\frac{\beta}{2\mu}I_{d}$ and $R(t)=-B(t)$, where $I_{d}$ is the identity matrix.
-We now generalise the GYT to allow for the first-order term in Eq. \ref{eq:Q operator}.
-We note that as Eq. \ref{eq:GY theorem} is an initial-value problem, computing the determinant using the GYT is significantly easier than by finding the spectrum of $\mathcal{L}$ using Eq. \ref{eq:eigenfunction eq}.
+In the case of gradient dynamics, where $\mathcal{H}$ takes the form in Eq.~\eqref{eq:Q operator gradient}, the GYT can be readily applied by setting $P(t)=-\frac{\beta}{2\mu}I_{d}$ and $R(t)=-B(t)$, where $I_{d}$ is the identity matrix.
+We now present a generalisation of the GYT that allows for linear operators of the form